KmiQ/ewi-crypto-index/README.md

 **Q: What is the best way to track this index?**
 Since we are doing no rebalancing, the best way to track the index is to replicate the weights and distribute your investment in tokens according to its weights distribution in the index.
 However, implementing this is not an easy task, that’s why a secondary strategy could be just invest the same amount of money in every token, as if you were tracking an equal weighted index with frequent rebalancing.

-# How to contribute
+## How to contribute
-There are a bunch of questions and things we could do to further improve this index.
-Don't be shy and feel free to create an issue with your question/suggestion/solution and we can take it from there.
+Got ideas or feedback for the EWI Crypto Index?
+I'd love to hear from you!
+Feel free to open an issue with any questions or suggestions and we can take it from there.